freewheel70/zhl-docs-1/ds2/duck.md

 Duck is the common name for numerous species of waterfowl in the family Anatidae.
 Ducks are generally smaller and shorter-necked than swans and geese.

-You could also eat roast ducks in @zhl-docs-2-shanghai
+You could also eat roast ducks in @zhl-docs-2-shanghai, but sometimes we call it @zhl-docs-2-shanghai?displayProperty=uid in short.